 We determined our warrants required liability treatment at fair value, which was remeasured at each reporting period.
 In the nine months ended September 30, 2022, and September 30, 2021 we incurred a fair value gain of (\$77,000) related to the warrants associated with the 2020 Notes, and expense of \$4,523,000 related to the warrants associated with the 2020 Notes and the Bridge Notes, respectively.
 The Bridge Note warrants which were exchanged for the Investor Exchange Warrants with a fixed exercise price of \$49.74 per ADS and reclassified as an equity instrument in October 2021 upon closing of the Primary Financing.
-The 2020 Note warrants were exchanged for warrants on the same terms as the Investor Exchange Warrants and reclassified as an equity instrument in March 2022.
+The 2020 Note warrants were exchanged for warrants and reclassified as an equity instrument in March 2022.